eisenherzz/NumberOneFan/README.md

 # NumberOneFan

 On Jamendo I follow different artists.
-Unfortunately there is no way to get automatically informed when one of those artists releases a new Album.
+Unfortunately there is no way to get automatically informed when one of those artists releases a new Album/Track.

-This script fetches all/in a given timeframe albums using the Jamendo Api.
+This script fetches all/in a given timeframe albums/tracks using the Jamendo Api.

 ### Usage
 + Create an account at the devportal if you haven't already.